ThobiasKnudsenRevolve/NTS/Analyze/README.md

 # Analyze
 ## As of 20 nov.
-2024 the functionalities is:
+2024 the functionalities are:
  - Parsing PCAP files and storing the data in DataManager class
  - Visualizing the data stored in DataManager
  - Writing data stored in DataManager to InfluxDB